 It’s also a great idea to buddy up with someone for the trek, and again, the briefing meeting is a good opportunity to set this up.
 By sharing the endurance with someone else, you can support each other to push through those tough moments.

 The Inca Trail is a serious trek that involves some harsh terrain, and where challenging weather conditions are not uncommon.
 As such, it is vital to take high-quality, durable hiking gear.
 Check out our Inca Trail packing list for a complete lowdown on everything you need to bring.

 It’s ok to buy most of your gear online, but I would make an exception for footwear.
 You really need to try them on, have a good walk around and get a feel for what suits you best.
 When it comes to boot size, Consider the fact that you’ll probably be wearing thick hiking socks.
 With this in mind it’s usually best to go for half a size above your usual.

-I chose Berghaus Men’s Explorer for my walking boots, while Lisa went for Salomon Women’s Ellipse.
-These both worked out great for us.
+After trying lots of different hiking boots, we recommend Salomon as a reliable brand to use for the Inca Trail.
+We’re still using Salmons after several years of hiking, including the Inca Trail.
 Everyone’s taste is different, but the important thing is to choose something comfortable.
 It’s best to go with a recognised outdoor brand – don’t take a risk for the Inca Trail.

 For the jacket, waterproof is essential, and windproof desirable.
 We both chose 3-in-1 jackets that worked as a comfy fleece, a waterproof outer shell, or both together.
-Again we went for recognised brands; I chose the North Face Evolution Triclimate, and Lisa the Jack Wolskin Vernon 3-in-1.
+Again we went for recognised brands; I chose the North Face Triclimate / Evolve series, and Lisa chose a Jack Wolskin 3-in-1.

 Other equipment you will need for the Inca Trail includes: